vuongvtrinh/vuongvtrinh.github.io/code/content/post/data-analytics-dashboard/index.md

 date = "2018-05-14"

 # Project title.
-title = "Data analytics dashboard using Python Flask and JavaScript Highcharts"
+title = "Data Analytics Dashboard using Python Flask and JavaScript Highcharts"

 # Project summary to display on homepage.
 summary = "A tutorial to develop a web dashboard for data analytics using Python Flask and JavaScript Highcharts."